 What is Fabric GSM?

 Fabric GSM can be defined as the grams per meter of fabric.
 It is a metric measurement that is used.
-While metric measurements are predominantly used (g/m2), occasionally a fabric may be measured in imperial weights and marked as ounces per yard squared (oz/yd2).
+While metric measurements are predominantly used (g/m2), occasionally, a fabric may be measured in imperial weights and marked as ounces per yard squared (oz/yd2).
+Read more about what is a yard of fabric.

 - 1 ounce = 28.3 grams